 APA, Associazione Piemonte Arte, Turin

-PMNYS, Post Millennium New York School, international group of independent artists connected to MoMA, Museum of Modern Art, New York, USA.
+PMNYS, Post Millennium New York School, an international group of independent artists connected to MoMA, Museum of Modern Art, New York, USA.

-Maria Rosa Benso’s works are to be found in private and public collections in Italy, France, Great Britain and the USA.
+Maria Rosa Benso’s works are in private and public collections in Italy, France, Great Britain and the USA.